braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Uniqueness of the Regular Bethe Fragment as the Maximally Compliant Initial State**]

   - The initial state $G_0$ constitutes a unique structure.

   - This structure receives the designation of a regular Bethe fragment.

   - The regular Bethe fragment possesses a fixed internal coordination number $k_{deg} \geq 3$.

   - The root vertex exhibits degree exactly $k_{deg}$.

   - Every non-root internal vertex exhibits degree exactly $k_{deg}$.

   - All leaf vertices exhibit degree exactly 1.

 The graph remains finite.
 The graph remains rooted.
 All edges orient strictly outward from the root.
 The structure maximizes the number of compliant rewrite sites per vertex in the pre-geometric vacuum state.
 The structure simultaneously maximizes relational uniformity across vertices.
 No other finite directed graph with history map satisfies the full set of axiomatic constraints while achieving equivalent or superior values across the mandated optimality criteria.

 ### 3.2.1.1 Definition: The Regular Bethe Fragment {#3.2.1.1}

-:::note[**Structural Definition of the Vacuum via Truncated Cayley Trees**]
+:::tip[**Structural Definition of the Vacuum via Truncated Cayley Trees**]

   - The Regular Bethe Fragment constitutes a finite, rooted, outward-directed tree graph.
 This graph derives from the infinite regular Bethe lattice (also known as the Cayley tree) through truncation at a finite depth.

   - The infinite regular Bethe lattice consists of a regular tree where every vertex possesses exactly the fixed coordination number $k_{deg} \geq 3$.

 In the finite Regular Bethe Fragment that serves as the vacuum state, the root vertex possesses degree exactly $k_{deg}$.
 Every internal vertex at levels below the root possesses degree exactly $k_{deg}$.
 All boundary vertices (leaves) possess degree exactly 1.

-The The Regular Bethe Fragment remains completely uniform away from the finite boundary layer.
+The Regular Bethe Fragment remains completely uniform away from the finite boundary layer.
 The structure maximizes geometric potential in the pre-geometric state.
 The Regular Bethe Fragment achieves this maximization by providing the highest possible density of compliant 2-path rewrite sites per vertex while preserving maximal relational indistinguishability among internal vertices.

 This structure serves as the unique optimal pre-geometric substrate that the axioms permit for the subsequent dynamical evolution of geometry and physics.

 ### 3.2.1.2 Diagram: Fragment Topology {#3.2.1.2}

-**Visual Representation of Bethe Fragments with Varying Coordination Numbers**
+:::note[**Visual Representation of Bethe Fragments with Varying Coordination Numbers**]

 ```
 VISUALIZING THE INITIAL STATE (BETHE FRAGMENTS)